aseprite/api/api/dialog.md

 # Dialog

-The dialog class can be used to show input controls/widgets in the screen to get some data from the user.
+The dialog class can be used to show input controls/widgets on the screen to get some data from the user.

 Example: